 The Home Depot

-), Lowe's has about 1,715 superstores in 50 states and some 40 locations in Canada and Mexico, as well as an e-commerce site.
-Its stores sell some 40,000 products for do-it-yourselfers and professionals for home improvement and repair projects, such as lumber, paint, plumbing and electrical supplies, tools, and gardening products, as well as appliances, lighting, and furniture.
-Lowe's is the second-largest US home appliance retailer after Sears.
+), Lowe's operates 1,820 stores in the US, along with some 300 in Canada, and 10 in Mexico, as well as an e-commerce site.
+Its stores sell roughly 37,000 products for DIY-ers and professionals for home improvement and repair projects, such as lumber, paint, plumbing and electrical supplies, tools, and gardening products, as well as appliances, outdoor power equipment, home fashions and furniture.
+Lowe's is also the second-largest US home appliance retailer after

 Mergers and Acquisitions